nsnam/ns-3-dev-git/doc/manual/source/how-to-write-tests.rst

 designed to run an example and compare the output with a specified known "good" reference file.
-To use an example program as a test you need to create a test suite file and add it to the appropriate list in your module wscript file.
+To use an example program as a test you need to create a test suite file and add it to the appropriate list in your module CMakeLists.txt file.
 The "good" output reference file needs to be generated for detecting regressions.

 If you are thinking about using this class, strongly consider using a